Michel Petrucciani: Early years

 From the beginning, Petrucciani had always been musical, reportedly humming Wes Montgomery solos by the time he learned to speak.
 He began learning classical piano at the age of four, and was making music with his family by the age of nine.
-The musician who would prove most influential to Petrucciani was Bill Evans, to whom he began listening at around the age of ten.
-Petrucciani's layered harmonies, lyrical style, and articulation of melody have always been linked most strongly to this early exposure to Evans.
+The musician who would prove most influential to Petrucciani was Bill Evans, who he started listening to at around age ten.
+Petrucciani's layered harmonies, lyrical style, and articulation of melody would always be linked most strongly to his early exposure to Evans.

 Music career in Paris

 Petrucciani gave his first professional concert at the age of 13.
-At this point of his life, he was still quite fragile and had to be carried to and from the piano.
+At this age he was quite fragile and had to be carried to and from the piano.
 His hands were average in length, but his size meant that he required aids to reach the piano's pedals.

-Petrucciani felt he needed to travel to Paris to begin his musical career, but he found it difficult to leave home.
-His father was protective, constantly concerned for his son's well-being and reluctant to put him in any danger.
-Petrucciani's drummer Aldo Romano said of Michel's father: "[He] was an idiot.
-He didn't trust anybody.
-He wanted to keep Petrucciani as a partner, to play music with.
-He was very jealous.
-So I had to fight to take him to Paris, because his father didn't want me to, because he wanted to keep him, like you would cage a monster."
+Petrucciani felt he needed to move to Paris to begin his musical career, but found it difficult to leave home.
+His father was protective and constantly concerned for his son's well-being, hoping to protect him from danger.
+Petrucciani's drummer Aldo Romano took a less charitable view, thinking that Michel's father was jealous and just wanted to keep Petrucciani at home to serve as his own musical partner.
+After some difficulty, Romano prevailed and took Petrucciani—at age fifteen—to Paris for the first time.

-Petrucciani made his first trip to Paris at the age of fifteen.
-There he played with Kenny Clarke in 1977 and Clark Terry in 1978.
-His breakthrough performance occurred at the Cliousclat jazz festival.
-Terry was missing a pianist, and when Petrucciani was carried onto the stage, he thought it was a joke; Petrucciani was not more than three feet tall.
-But he astounded Terry and the rest of the festival with his prodigious talent and virtuosity.
-Terry said, "When I heard him play – oh, man!
-He was a dwarf, but he played like a giant.
-I said, 'listen, little guy – don't run away.
-I'll be back for you.'"

-Petrucciani's trip to Paris garnered mixed experiences but was undoubtedly musically and personally transforming.
-He reports, "It was mostly to do with drugs and weird women, but I was lucky and got out safe."
-His attitude during his time in France was largely immature and insecure, despite his considerable talent.
-He wore a yachtsman's cap and frequently acted pushy and tough, referring to people as 'baby'.
-"He knew how to say 'motherfucker' in French," said Michael Zwerin, who met Petrucciani when the pianist was fifteen.
-Petrucciani played in a trio with Kenny Clarke during his time in Paris and rose to stardom.